-It is quite easy to check if Windows is still listing old device drivers on the computer system.
+It is quite easy to check if Windows is still using old device drivers on the computer system.
 All that needs to be done is to access the Windows Device Manager.
-The easiest way to do this is to press [Windows Pause] which will open the System Properties.
+The easiest way to do this is to press Windows-Pause which will open the System Properties.
 A click on Hardware > Device Manager will open the device manager.

 Windows will now display those devices in the list of hardware devices.
 Now it is time to click through all the hardware categories of the device manager to scan for devices that are not longer in use.
-This can be computer monitors, input devices like keyboards or mice, video cards and practically any computer hardware that can be replaced.
+This can be computer monitors, input devices like keyboards or mice, video cards, hard drives, and practically any computer hardware that you may replace in a PC.

 Cautious users might want to create a device driver backup before starting the process.